 Poisons are one of the biggest problems and the biggest concern are rat and snail baits as these do seem to be very tempting for some dogs.
 There are no safe rat baits available and even put in the safest of areas you always run the risk of a poisoned rat or mouse entering your Bullmastiffs environment which if ingested can be of great risk to your Bullmastiff.
-If you do have a rat or mouse problem you are caught between a rock and a hard place as rats do carry a particularly deadly virus called leptospirosis which is passed by rats urine. refer to vaccinating and worming
+If you do have a rat or mouse problem you are caught between a rock and a hard place as rats do carry a particularly deadly virus called leptospirosis which is passed by rats urine.
+Refer to vaccinating and worming

 To catch mice and rats without poison generally comes down to using your imagination.
-One that we have found to work effectively is to use an old metal drum with a piece of timber dowel running over the top, fill the drum half way with water and place bread and other enticing foods in the water so they float, I’ll leave the rest up to your imagination.
-Of course you can also use the old mouse and rat traps.
+One that we have found to work effectively is to use an old metal drum with a piece of timber dowel running over the top, fill the drum halfway with water and place bread and other enticing foods in the water so they float, I’ll leave the rest up to your imagination.
+Of course, you can also use the old mouse and rat traps.

+Child and pet safe snail baits are available and you shouldn’t find this product difficult to find.
+In the likelihood that your dog has been poisoned you will need to induce vomiting salt water is very effective.
 Poisons should be placed up high and out of reach.
-Another problem are fish hooks that have had the old smelly bait left on the hook, so be careful not to leave fishing rods and old bait lying around.
+Another problem is fish hooks that have had the old smelly bait left on the hook, so be careful not to leave fishing rods and old bait lying around.